 At times you may have to identify treaties, rather than just get one.
 For example, you may want to identify of all the treaties between the U.S. and Spain, all the U.S. treaties signed between 1956 and 1961, all the U.S. treaties concerning water pollution, or any combination of these features.
 In addition, you may sometimes have to get parallel citations to various treaty sets for the same treaty and/or a list of countries that have signed the treaty.

-ALTERNATIVE DATABASES: Oceana may have the best database for identifying treaties and getting citations, but it's not the only one.
-You can use most of the other databases listed in the "Getting U.S. Treaties" section of this entry to identify treaties, and some of them have parallel citations.
+Electronic answers: You can use most of the other databases listed in the "Getting U.S. Treaties" section of this entry to identify treaties, and some of them have parallel citations.
 You could also use the Internet version of Treaties in Force (discussed below) or Hein's U.S. Treaty Index on CD-ROM, which is an electronic version of Igor Kavass' U.S. Treaty Index (also discussed below).
 HeinOnline subscribers can access online versions of Statutes at Large, Treaties In Force and the Guide to Treaties in Force.

 Print sources: The print versions of treaty indexes are the traditional tool for identifying treaties.
 You can't search keywords or multiple criteria as you can with the databases.
 Also, you may not have easy access to the materials and many people will find it easier to use databases than the books.
 However, used correctly, the print versions of are accurate and comprehensive, and they have parallel cites and list the countries that signed the treaty and there's no charge for using them.